 Sounds interesting!
 How do I apply?
 Well, since you asked...
-Click up top on the "APPLY" tab!
-[NOTE: APPLICATIONS ARE CLOSED AS OF 8/1/17.]
+Click the "APPLY" tab on the top of this page!
 This will direct you to an application form which should take, at most, ten minutes to complete.
 It's really that easy!

 When's the latest my synagogue/community can apply to the Synagogue Vegan Challenge?
-The last day to apply to the Synagogue Vegan Challenge is Aug.
-1, 2017.
+The last day to apply to the Synagogue Vegan Challenge Cohort 2 is May 30, 2018.
+APPLICATIONS ARE NOW CLOSED

+Which synagogues were part of the first & second cohorts of the Synagogue Vegan Challenge?
+Visit THIS PAGE to learn more!
 If my synagogue is accepted, what happens next?
-Congratulations in advanced for being accepted!
+Congratulations in advance for being accepted!
 Once your synagogue is chosen and terms are agreed to, it is up to your community to decide how you would like to spend the funds.
-Some fun ideas could be: - Host a vegan catered Shabbat (or, have community members bring their own unique creations!) - Show a film promoting animal welfare and discuss it afterwards - Hold a learning session featuring discussion sources from the Shamayim V'Aretz website
+But just remember, you have to commit to at least one vegan event each month to receive the full amount of the grant.
+But it's not as hard as it seems.
+Some fun ideas that fulfill the criteria of the grant could be: - Host a vegan catered Shabbat (or, have community members bring their own unique creations!) - Show a film promoting animal welfare and discuss it afterwards - Hold a learning session featuring discussion sources from the Shamayim V'Aretz website

 The key is to be creative!
-We look forward to seeing how individual communities engage in animal welfare & vegan activities!
+We look forward to seeing how individual communities engage in animal welfare & vegan activities (but make sure to survey your community after each event.
+We need data!).

 Could I start a new synagogue and use this as seed money or does the synagogue need to exist already?
-Yes, you can start a new one!
+Yes, you can start a new one if you are willing to put in the effort!

 What's VegFund and how are they involved with the Synagogue Vegan Challenge?
 VegFund provides grants to vegan activists to support their outreach efforts.
 They fund events worldwide and inspire people to choose and maintain a vegan lifestyle.
 We have partnered with them many times in the past, but this by far their most generous funding of one our programs.
 We thank them for their partnership and friendship.
 To learn more about VegFund, visit http://www.vegfund.org/